Is This Survey Broken or Rigged? I Used Cursor to Find Out

 I decided to download the survey page and analyze it locally.
 I saved the HTML along with all its assets—CSS files, JavaScript, images—and opened the folder in Cursor.

 My first instinct was to ask Cursor's agent to help me understand what was going on.
-I described the behavior: "When I select a score between 0-6, a follow-up field appears but I can't select any options.
-When I select 7-8, a similar field appears and it works fine.
+I described the behavior: "When I select a score between 0-6, a follow-up field appears but clicking on the options produces no visual change.
+When I select 7-8, a similar field appears and clicking shows a checkmark.
 Why?"

 Cursor started exploring the codebase.
 It looked at the HTML structure, identified the field names, and then dove into the CSS.
 Within minutes, it found something interesting.